BURNS NIGHT IN LONDON

 Across the city there are a range of bars and restaurants offering exclusive events for Burns Night, but there are also some more family-friendly options if you plan to spend the day with younger loved ones.

 If you're looking for somewhere to enjoy a Scottish-themed meal then you won't be short of places to go in London.
-The Boisdale is offering guests a five-course meal showcasing the very best of Scottish cuisine, with Highland salmon, Aberdeenshire beef and, of course, haggis and tatties featuring.
+Corrigan's Mayfair is offering guests a five-course meal showcasing the very best of Scottish cuisine, with Scotch Beef, Haggis Wellington, Whisky Cured Scallops and of course Scottish Teacakes.

 Spending the day with younger guests?
 London still has plenty to offer families on Burns Night.